 I planted Rose flower seeds all over the ranch that I collected from rosehips that I dehydrated.
 Additionally, I had elderberry fruit that I harvested from our trees.
 I also spread many of those out about our land.

 We are having serious smoking issues with our wood cook stove.
-We need to get someone who is young, very nimble, and well-balanced to get up on our roof to remove the spark arrester and to look inside the chimney to see if there is something blocking the free flow/draft of the smoke.
+We need to get someone who is young, very nimble, and well-balanced to get up on our roof to remove the spark arrester and replace it with a standard chimney cap.
 When I last fired it up this past week, smoke was coming out of it, but it was also smoking in the house.
-So we don’t really know what the issue is.
 It hasn’t been a priority up until now.
 We have so many other things on our plate to do.

 Also, twice now our propane oven has acted up.
-I cleaned the element the first time and it worked well again.
+I cleaned the glow bar the first time and it worked well again.
 Now, a week and a half later, it’s not working again.
-We think the sparky thing has bit the dust.
+We think the thermocouple has bit the dust.
 So, until we get the part and fix it, the baking will have to be done in the wood cook stove or in our little toaster oven.
-I bake all of the time, a lot of chicken, salmon, roasts, squash, potatoes, Einkorn muffins and cookies, etc
+I bake all of the time, a lot of chicken, salmon, roasts, squash, potatoes, Einkorn muffins, and cookies, etc

 At the end of this week, I pulled out our solar oven and read up on it.
 I’m hoping to give it a try on the next very sunny day.